eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 ## Inbox Bankruptcy

+_If an inbox is overwhelmed, archive it in a recoverable way._

 By the time I started to become organized I'd already accumulated thousands of bookmarks, unread emails, files in my downloads folder, papers in my physical inbox, etc. It would have been a Herculean effort to file these things away.
 So I didn't.
 All the disorganized files, I wrapped them up in a folder and threw them in my `Attic` folder.
 Emails?
 Archived.
 Bookmarks?
 Exported to HTML, archived the export, and deleted them from the browser.

 Ideally you should do this once, at the start.